-We talked to Hemanth Chandra, CEO of Pickkup, an on demand delivery platform that helps streamlines B2B and B2C deliveries from any store to any door and here is what he said about it.
+Hemanth Chandra, CEO of Pickkup tells us about an on-demand delivery platform that helps streamlines B2B and B2C deliveries from any store to any door.

 First of all, how are you and your family doing in these COVID-19 times?

 Hemanth Chandra: It has been a tough year for people across the world.
 For my family and me, we have exercised immense caution, curtailed travel and socializing, and restricted our movement to keep ourselves safe from the pandemic.
 We are looking forward to the mass vaccination drive, hoping for normalcy to resume in the near future.

 Tell us about you, your career, how you founded Pickkup.